What Home Equity Is and Why It's a Valuable Long-Term Investment

 There are two forms of payment associated with loans.
 Your payment is allocated between the interest expense and the principal amortization.
 The interest expense is the component that reflects the cost of the borrowing.
 Principal amortization (or principal payments) represents the gradual repayment of the original principal over the maturity term.

-It is common to receive an amortization schedule at your home’s closing.
+It's common to receive an amortization schedule at your home’s closing.
 The loan amortization schedule describes the allocation of interest payments and principal repayment across the term of the loan.
 This helps you to not only keep track of your balance, but to understand the true cost of your home over the life of your loan.

-In the early years of homeownership, the largest portion of your payment is applied to interest, resulting in you building equity at a slower pace.
+In the early years of homeownership, the largest portion of your payment is applied to interest, resulting in equity being built at a slower pace.
 But as the life of the loan progresses, you see more of your payment applied to your principal, which pays down your balance faster.
 This flip occurs because the interest you are charged each month is calculated using your outstanding balance, which gets smaller with every payment you make.

 Appreciation

-If you live in a neighborhood where property values are going up overall and you’ve maintained your property, the amount of your equity should increase as well.
+If you live in a neighborhood where property values are going up overall and you’ve maintained your property, the amount of your equity should increase, as well.

 The most common factors that impact a home’s value include:

 - Interest rates: Interest rate trends affect appreciation due to their impact on prospective home buyers.
 Low interest rates motivate people to buy, therefore driving demand.
 Increasing interest rates lead to higher mortgage payments.
-In turn, buyers have to look for a cheaper house to balance the higher mortgage rates and stay within their monthly budget.
+In turn, buyers have to look for a cheaper house to balance the higher mortgage rates and stay within their monthly budgets.

 - Home improvements: Home improvements and renovations have the potential to increase your home value the most over time.
 Remodeling with return on investment (ROI) in mind is a smart financial move.
-If you are getting ready to move, check with local realtors to see which improvements appeal most to prospective buyers.
+If you're getting ready to move, check with local realtors to see which improvements appeal most to prospective buyers.

 Home improvements can add value to your home and increase equity